 Overall, GTD is rare and often curable.
 In the United States, GTD accounts for less than 1% of all cancers that start in a woman's reproductive system, which is a grouping called gynecologic cancers.
-GTD occurs in about 1 out of every 1,000 to1,500 pregnancies in the United States.
+GTD occurs in about 1 out of every 1,000 pregnancies in the United States.
 Most of these are molar pregnancies.
 Choriocarcinoma occurs in about 2 to 7 pregnancies out of every 100,000 pregnancies in the United States.
 Overall, GTD is more common in other parts of the world, including Asia and Africa.

 Nearly all women with a molar pregnancy or low-risk gestational trophoblastic neoplasia (GTN) can be cured, often using fertility-sparing surgery alone.
 A placental site trophoblastic tumor can often be cured, particularly if it is found before it spreads outside the uterus.
 Even with faster-growing GTN, cure rates are as high as 80% to 90%, with intensive treatment.

-It is important to remember that statistics on how many women survive this type of disease are an estimate.
-The estimate comes from data based on women with GTD in the United States each year.
-So, your own risk may be different.
-Doctors cannot say for sure how long any woman will live with GTD.
+It is important to remember that statistics on the survival rates for women with GTD are an estimate.
+The estimate comes from annual data based on women with GTD in the United States.
+Women should talk with their doctor if they have questions about this information.
 Learn more about understanding statistics.